As an affiliate & Amazon Assoc., I may earn from purchases: Disclosure.

 Here's a simple breakdown of dermaplaning aftercare:

-Hydrate: Immediately after dermaplaning, rinse face with cool water.
-This helps especially if your face feels irritated or warm.
-Then, while your skin is still damp, apply a good hydrating serum or moisturizer.
+Hydrate: Immediately after, rinse your face with cool water.
+Then, while your skin is still damp, apply a good hydrating serum, face oils, or moisturizer.
 This helps restore moisture and keeps your skin feeling smooth.
-If you want to use vitamin C serums, read this section first.
+If your face feels dry, consider slugging overnight to restore moisture.

 Q: What should I put on my face before dermaplaning it?